 If you have to go to Milan.

-In Rome you can find classical antiquity, in Florence you can find the Renaissance, in Venice you can find Baroque grandeur, and in Milan,…in Milan you can find work.
+In Rome you can find classical antiquity, in Florence you can find the Renaissance, in Venice you can find Baroque grandeur, and in Milan,… in Milan you can find work.
 Of all the large, global cities, Milan is probably my least favorite, but it’s not completely devoid of delectable activities.
 Italy is full of history, art, cuisine and regional specialities and it has such a full range of choices: from beaches to mountains, antiquated to contemporary, budget to uber-luxe and tranquil to bustling.
 It’s probably one of the reasons why Italy is one of the top tourist destinations in the world, but suprisingly, the country’s second-largest city is its least intriguing.

-There are so many other things to do in Italy that Milan has never been my primary destination, but there have been many times that I’ve had to go there as a result of work or a direct flight, so it’s provided the perfect day or two to explore Milan in passing.
-For first time visitors, there are the de rigueur to dos: Milan’s elegant cathedral, the Duomo as well as the operatic “cathedral,” La Scala, (which incidentally opened the same year as the America’s Declaration of Independence) Teatro alla Scala.
+There are so many other things to do in Italy that Milan has never been my primary destination, but there have been many times that I’ve had to go there as a result of work or a stop-over flight, so it’s provided the perfect day or two to explore Milan in passing.
+For first time visitors, there are the de rigueur to dos: wander through Milan’s elegant cathedral, the Duomo as well as the operatic “cathedral,” La Scala, (which incidentally opened the same year as the America’s Declaration of Independence) Teatro alla Scala.
 Alongside the Dumo is the Palazzo Reale (Royal Palace) which now hosts a wide variety of museum exhibitions: art, photography, historical collections, such as a special exhibition I saw on Samurai.
 The exhibition was nicely presented, providing plenty of contextual information as well as artefacts and the show was a rich, visual feast for the craftmanship of Samurai weapons and armor- inspiration for anyone in fashion, design or art.
 Palazzo Reale exhibitions.

 Shopping is one of Milan’s strengths.
 Almost all global clothing brands, and any of Italy’s top fashion labels, will have a presence in Milan.
 The stores themselves provide a myriad of creative ideas.
 Along with Tokyo, Paris and Stockholm, the Milanese shops are some of the most stylish in terms of architecture, interior design and product presentation.
 I visit many of the shops just to see seasonal trends or conceptual stories in their window displays.
 Some of the showrooms are as imaginative as museum exhibitions.
 Dolce and Gabanna, for example, is famous for its Christmas window presentations.
 Like an annual holiday card, they compose a tableau of Italian warmth, abundance and festivity.
 The interior of the Tom Ford store is an architectural and atelier’s wet dream, if you can withstand the haughty stares of the staff.
 Tom Ford Milan.
 Dsquared is one of my favorites for hip-cool, street chic ideas.
 They have a stunning creative space to showcase their playfully sassy ensembles.
 Dsquared Milan.
 For browsing collective work of contemporary prêt-à-porter and top emerging designers, visit 10 Corso Como.
 10 Corso Como.
 In addition to clothing, the store includes stylishly designed products for the home or gifts, plus it has a bookstore and café.
 It’s Milan’s version of Barneys or Fred Segal.
 The surrounding pedestrian street also features many upscale, contemporary boutiques.